u2i/rspec-hive/README.md

 [![Test Coverage](https://codeclimate.com/repos/567b03d7bd3f3b2512002248/badges/85abbc07acb75f664185/coverage.svg)](https://codeclimate.com/repos/567b03d7bd3f3b2512002248/coverage)
 [![Issue Count](https://codeclimate.com/repos/567b03d7bd3f3b2512002248/badges/85abbc07acb75f664185/issue_count.svg)](https://codeclimate.com/repos/567b03d7bd3f3b2512002248/feed)

-# HiveTests
+# rpsec-hive

-HiveTests is a utility gem to help you write beautiful rspec tests for hive queries.
+rspec-hive is a utility gem to help you write beautiful rspec tests for hive queries.
 The idea is simple - you just launch a docker machine with hadoop and hive installed.
-To test a query you create a simple RSpec file and extend it with `HiveTests::WithHiveConnection`.
+To test a query you create a simple RSpec file and extend it with `RSpec::Hive::WithHiveConnection`.

 We have prepared a few simple rake tasks that will let you create sample config file, download correct docker image and run docker container with proper parameters.